abtzpro/ComplianceChex/README.md

 # ComplianceChex
-An Attempt to automate compliance preparedness for organizations using python
+An Attempt to automate ISO 27002 compliance preparedness for organizations using python

 This is certainly an undertaking for the ages as this is no easy task.